tniessen/node-args.js/README.md

 </table>

 #### More parameter examples
-<p>The following table demonstrates some features of the parser.
-See above for information about parameter definition and below for details about argument notations.</p>
+The following table demonstrates some features of the parser.
+See above for information about parameter definition and below for details about argument notations.
 <table>
   <tr><th>Parameter definition</th><th>Example arguments</th></tr>
   <tr><td><code>{ id: 'inputFile' }</code></td><td><code>test.txt</code></td></tr>